Choose between a wireless and wired Sonos setup

 Use a wireless setup if you have a strong WiFi connection that reaches all the rooms where you want Sonos.

-In a wired setup, at least one of your Sonos products will stay wired to the router with an Ethernet cable to create a dedicated wireless network specifically for your Sonos system.
-Additionally, your Sonos products will be able to pass the wireless signal to other Sonos products, which means it’s possible for Sonos to operate in a room that is beyond the reach of your WiFi.
+In a wired setup, at least one of your Sonos products will stay wired to the router with an Ethernet cable.
+The wired Sonos product creates a dedicated wireless network specifically for your Sonos system.
+This dedicated wireless network allows most Sonos products to pass the wireless signal to other Sonos products.
+This means it’s possible for Sonos to operate in a room that is beyond the reach of your WiFi.

 In this wired Sonos setup, a Sonos One is wired to the router with an Ethernet cable.
 The red lines show the wireless connections between the other Sonos products on the separate, dedicated Sonos wireless network.